-Results of Operations for the Three Months Ended April 30, 2012:
+Results of Operations for the Three Months Ended April 30, 2013 and 2012:

-During the fourth quarter of fiscal 2012, the Company incurred exploration expenses amounting to \$747,914, which was 71 per cent higher than the \$437,636 incurred in the fourth quarter of fiscal 2011.
-The fourth quarter expenses consisted of drilling costs of \$394,164, geological costs of \$142,690, assay costs of \$146,716 and other general exploration costs of \$64,343.
-The fourth quarter exploration expenditures were primarily incurred on the Barsele property whereas the costs in the same quarter of 2011 were incurred on the Las Mesas, Coneto and Barsele properties.
+During the fourth quarter of fiscal 2013, the Company incurred exploration expenses amounting to \$279,882, which was 63 per cent lower than the \$747,914 incurred in the fourth quarter of fiscal 2012, when the Company was conducting a drilling program on the Barsele Property.
+The fourth quarter expenses consisted of geological costs of \$211,070, assay costs of \$9,036 and other general exploration costs of \$59,776.
+The current quarter exploration expenditures were primarily incurred on the Barsele Property and similarly, the costs in the fourth quarter of last year were also primarily incurred on the Barsele Property.

-General operating costs totalled \$1,610,734 for the fourth quarter of fiscal 2012, which is 259 per cent higher than the \$449,038 incurred in the fourth quarter of fiscal 2011.
-Investor relations costs of \$197,661, incurred to raise investor awareness of the Company's Barsele property, were up significantly from the \$64,893 incurred in the fourth quarter of 2011.
-Share-based payments expense was higher in the fourth quarter of this year as the Company recorded a \$1,146,421 charge to reflect the imputed non-cash cost of stock options to directors, officers and consultants that vested in the period, compared to a charge of \$4,574 recorded in the fourth quarter of last year.
+General operating costs totaled \$428,069 for the fourth quarter of fiscal 2013, which is 73 per cent lower than the \$1,610,734 incurred in the fourth quarter of fiscal 2012.
+Share-based payments expense was significantly lower in the fourth quarter of this year as the Company recorded a \$253 charge to reflect the imputed non-cash cost of stock options to directors, officers and consultants that vested in the period, compared to a charge of \$1,146,421 recorded in the fourth quarter of last year.
 Other costs were relatively consistent with those incurred in the same period of last year.

-During the fourth quarter of 2012, the Company recorded interest expense of \$86,776 to reflect amortization of the discount on deferred consideration and a foreign exchange gain on deferred consideration of \$64,592 to reflect the impact of changes in the foreign exchange rate between the Canadian dollar and US dollar.
-The deferred consideration represents future payments, scheduled to be made over the next 3 years, related to the Company's purchase of Gunnarn Mining and the Barsele property in the fourth quarter of fiscal 2011.
+During the fourth quarter of 2013, the Company recorded interest expense of \$69,212 to reflect amortization of the discount on deferred consideration and a foreign exchange loss on deferred consideration of \$37,328 to reflect the impact of changes in the foreign exchange rate between the Canadian dollar and US dollar.
+The deferred consideration represents future payments, scheduled to be made over the next 2 years, related to the Company's purchase of Gunnarn Mining and the Barsele Property in the fourth quarter of fiscal 2011.

-The loss in the fourth quarter of fiscal 2012 amounted to \$2,388,971 or \$0.06 per share, which is 169 per cent higher than the loss in the fourth quarter of last year, of \$889,372 or \$0.03 per share.
-The increase can be attributed primarily to the interest expense on deferred consideration, higher share-based payments expense and higher exploration expenses.
+The loss in the fourth quarter of fiscal 2013 amounted to \$811,576 or \$0.02 per share, which is 66 per cent lower than the loss in the fourth quarter of last year, of \$2,388,971 or \$0.06 per share.
+The decrease can be attributed primarily to lower exploration expenses and lower share-based payments expense.

-Results of Operations for the Year Ended April 30, 2012:
+Results of Operations for the Year Ended April 30, 2013 and 2012:

-During fiscal 2012, the Company incurred exploration expenses amounting to \$2,889,335 which is 66 per cent higher than the \$1,743,043 incurred in fiscal 2011.
-The current year expenses consisted of drilling costs of \$888,688, geological costs of \$1,206,702, assay costs of \$194,155 and other general exploration costs of \$599,790.
-The current year exploration expenditures were incurred primarily on the Barsele property whereas a majority of the costs in fiscal 2011 were incurred on the Coneto property.
+During fiscal 2013, the Company incurred exploration expenses amounting to \$1,245,820 which is 57 percent lower than the \$2,889,335 incurred in fiscal 2012.
+The expenses for the year consisted of drilling costs of \$105,064, geological costs of \$758,159, assay costs of \$216,258 and other general exploration costs of \$166,339.
+The current year exploration expenditures were incurred primarily on the Barsele Property and similarly, the costs in the fourth quarter of last year were also primarily incurred on the Barsele Property.